This post was updated in 2022.

 Fraud prevention can seem like a moving target.
 Criminals often shift from one scheme to the next, forcing organizations to play catch up to protect consumers’ identities and funds.
-But with the right technology, it’s possible to implement a layered fraud solution that provides protection and enhances the consumer journey.
+But with the right technology, it’s possible to implement a fraud solution that provides protection and enhances the consumer journey.

 The pandemic fraud boom